richard-to/richard-to.github.io/programming/_posts/2019-07-25-sqlalchemy-postgres-fdw.md

 The idea of being able to access data from one PostgreSQL database to another seems very useful.
 For example if we wanted to store user accounts in their own database.
 Or if we needed to access data from a different service.

 Setting up the `postres_fdw` extension and being able to query data from a remote database is not too difficult.
 The main thing to be aware of is the `pg_hba.conf` configuration and PostgreSQL role management.
-Definitely want to make sure access is restricted at the right levels.
+We definitely want to make sure access is restricted at the right levels.

 The next question that will come to mind is how can these foreign tables be queried in our application code.
-In this scenario, we'll assume the usage of SQLAlchemy ORM as a our data access layer.
+In this scenario, we'll assume the usage of SQLAlchemy ORM as our data access layer.
 The first thing we'll find out is that neither SQLAlchemy Core or ORM have support for Foreign Data Wrapper, which means we'll have to write our own DDL code to make it work.

 Before we get into SQLAlchemy integration, let's go over the basic commands for using Foreign Data Wrapper with another PostgreSQL database.